kiegroup/dashboard-builder/builder/src/main/jbossas7/README.md

 * The application is based on the J2EE container managed authentication  mechanism.
 This means that the login itself is delegated to the application server.

-* First of all, you must first create a user with login=<code>root</code> & role=<code>root</code>
+* First of all, you must create a user with login=<code>root</code> & role=<code>root</code>
-(using the JBoss [jboss-as7]/bin/adduser command utility) in order to login as superuser.
+(using the [jboss-as7]/bin/adduser command utility) in order to login as superuser.

 * The application roles are defined at [builder/src/main/jbossas7/WEB-INF/web.xml](https://github.com/droolsjbpm/dashboard-builder/blob/master/builder/src/main/jbossas7/WEB-INF/web.xml) file.
-Roles can be used to create access profiles and define custom authorization policies to the dashboards.
+Roles can be used to create access profiles and define custom authorization policies.

 * The application uses the JBoss' default security domain as you can see [here](https://github.com/droolsjbpm/dashboard-builder/blob/master/builder/src/main/jbossas7/WEB-INF/jboss-web.xml).
 You can define your own security domain and use, for instance, an LDAP, a database, or whatever mechanism you want to use as your credential storage.